daiyan03samin/daiyan03samin/README.md

 - Flutter

 ## About me
-- I like Soccer
+- I enjoy watching Soccer
-- I like to work in a team
+- Comfortable working collaboratively to achieve shared goals
 <!--
 **daiyan03samin/daiyan03samin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.